-Being the world’s second-largest economy and home to many giant corporates, China is undoubtedly the place where students can experience many things in those metropolitan cities such as Shanghai, Beijing, Shenzhen and mores.
-Students can also seek for internship opportunities to experience working in those giant-scale companies.
+Being the world’s second-largest economy and home to many giant corporates, China is undoubtedly the place where students can experience many things in those metropolitan cities such as Shanghai, Beijing, Shenzhen and more.
+Students can also seek internship opportunities to experience working in those giant-scale companies.

 Scholarship & Grants

 There are many scholarships and grants provided by the Chinese government for Cambodian students.
 Besides those fully-funded scholarships, there is also plenty of partial scholarship that can cover a huge portion of the cost and easier to obtain.
 A free consultation with us, WEduAbroad for more info about the partial scholarship can be very helpful.

 Affordable Costs of Living